ResultadosDigitais/agendor-ruby/README.md

 ### Usage

 You can get the list of all allowed resources attributes at https://api.agendor.com.br

+Parameters `username` and `password` are optional.
+Token will be used when present (not nil or '').

 #### Person